 One thing that fosters this sense of isolation is the fact that the Hidden Beach is only accessible through a water tunnel that must be swum or kayaked.
-It’s relatively easy to traverse (there’s approximately six feet of clearance above water level) but some visitors do find moving against the Pacific’s currents tricky and so the Hidden Beach can feel less like a destination and more like a reward.
+It’s relatively easy to traverse (there are approximately six feet of clearance above water level) but some visitors do find moving against the Pacific’s currents tricky and so the Hidden Beach can feel less like a destination and more like a reward.

 Islas Marietas National Park

-Simple, non-invasive activities in and around the Hidden Beach are all that are allowed in this national park to protect the flora and fauna from the type of devastation that once plagued the archipelago.
-The rest of the islands are off limits to visitors.
+Simple, non-invasive activities in and around The Hidden Beach are all that are allowed in this national park to protect the flora and fauna from the type of devastation that once plagued the archipelago.
+The rest of the islands are off-limits to visitors.

 The Marieta Islands’ national park status means there is no fishing or hunting, and also that visitors must pay a national park fee that goes toward conserving this part of the Mexican national heritage.

-Conservation efforts have included temporary closures of the islands and their beaches to allow time for coral replanting, and finding ways to limit the impact visitors have on the natural beauty of the islands and the habitats of the 100 bird and fish species that call the islands home.
+Conservation efforts have included temporary closures of the islands and their beaches to allow time for coral replanting and finding ways to limit the impact visitors have on the natural beauty of the islands and the habitats of the 100 bird and fish species that call the islands home.

 How to Get to Hidden Beach